 Some contraindications are global—those that entirely prevent someone from being treated such as a fever, deep vein thrombosis, and an aneurysm.
 Others are local and simply prevent that area of the body from being treated such as:

 - Open wound

 Though there are some differences between Rolfing and myofascial release, fundamentally they are based on the same techniques.
 Take a look at our Rolfing services to learn more.

 Our Specialty Massages are unique and advanced massage modalities.
 The therapists who perform these services usually have additional training and qualifications specific to these services.

-*Thai Massage is only available in 1 hour and 1.5 hour sessions.
+*Ashiatsu is only available in 1.5 hour and 2 hour sessions.